 J sat in the depths of Artists Alley with their partners in crime, hawking pins and comics and fanart they’d put together before the convention.
 “Otakon is a ghost town this year,” they said as their boyfriend plugged away in the corner on his 3DS.
 “This is the biggest anime convention on the East Coast.
 There is nobody here.”
-I looked around; I couldn’t say if she was right, this being my first convention.
+I looked around; I couldn’t say if they were right, this being my first convention.
 But there was a lot of space, down in the alley.
 “The rally this year is freaking people out,” they said.
 The weekend anniversary of the murder of activist Heather Heyer.
 “My queer friends didn’t want to come into town and put themselves at risk.
 I don’t blame them.”

 “I’ve heard from folks this con’s been a management clusterfuck,” I said.
 I picked out a pin, Tressa from cult Switch RPG Octopath Traveller.
 J had all eight of them on display, Ophilia Cyrus Tressa Olberic Primrose Alfyn Therion H’aanit.
 “I’m going for this one.”

 “Tressa is good,” said J. “Though I think Olberic came out particularly well.”

 Olberic did look really cool on his pin.
 “You’re right,” I said.
 “Too bad Olberic is boring!!!”

 J has a graphic novel coming out in a year or two.
 Every time I came down to the belly of the beast to talk to them, I was reminded that there really was a world outside.
 A world separate from the vast, all-consuming parallel realm where I’d chosen to live this weekend.

 We were sitting at the Rightstuf panel, when all of a sudden a familiar song began to play.
 E almost stood up in their chair.
 “Holy shit,” they said.
 “It’s Irresponsible Captain Tylor.”